blvckrvy/Blackman-Entertainment-little-apps/README.md

 ## The Guessing Game App

 Download the repository ZIP file
-Open the bin > Debug > Password Generator App.exe
+Open the bin > Debug > net7.0-windows > Password Generator App.exe

-Alternatively you open the Password Generator App.sln file on your Visual Studio
+Alternatively, you open the Password Generator App.sln file on your Visual Studio